thankywe1/Than-SchoolProjects/README.md

 [2] A Secure Comprehensive Health-care System: From Design to Implementation
 ============================================================================
 This is my individual project for Data and Application for Security.
+This was written in Java.
+I use NetBeans 8.0 for this project.
+Oracle 10g is the Back end database server.
 >>>>>>> 0c711f8da6abec8ea349cbfb47e8e93b8ca7218c